ubercomrade/esdeg/README.md

 _Timing from 10 seconds to 5 minutes_

 ``````
-usage: ESDEG.py [-h] {preparation,deg,set} ...

-positional arguments:
-  {preparation,deg,set}
-                        Available commands:
-    preparation         Run data base preparation
-    deg                 Run test on DEGs
-    set                 Run test on SET of genes

-options:
-  -h, --help            show this help message and exit
-(base) anton@pop-os:~/Tools/esdeg-main$ ESDEG.py deg -h
-usage: ESDEG.py deg [-h] [-v VISUALIZATION] [-p PARAMETER] [-r N] [-P PVALUE]
+usage: ESDEG.py deg [-h] [-v VISUALIZATION] [-x XLSX] [-R REPORT] [-p PARAMETER] [-r N] [-P PVALUE] [-l LOG2FC_DEG] [-L LOG2FC_BACK]
-                    [-l LOG2FC_DEG] [-L LOG2FC_BACK] [-c CONTENT]
+                    [-c CONTENT]
                     deg matrices output

 positional arguments:
-  deg                   Input file in CSV format with results of RNA-seq
+  deg                   Input file in CSV format with results of RNA-seq analysis.
-                        analysis.
 File must contain next columns: id,
                         log2FoldChange, padj
-  matrices              Directory with prepared database contained .npy files
+  matrices              Directory with prepared database contained .npy files (e.g. /path/to/database)
-                        (e.g. /path/to/database)
-  output                Output file in TSV format (e.g.
+  output                Output file in TSV format (e.g. /path/to/output/file.tsv)
-                        /path/to/output/file.tsv)

 options:
   -h, --help            show this help message and exit
   -v VISUALIZATION, --visualization VISUALIZATION
-                        Path to write interactive picture in HTML format
-                        (path/to/pic.html). if '--v' is given, then ESDEG
+                        Path to write interactive picture in HTML format (path/to/pic.html). if '-v' is given, then ESDEG creates
-                        creates picutre.
+                        picutre.
 By default it isn't used
+  -x XLSX, --xlsx XLSX  Path to write table with results in XLSX format (path/to/table.xlsx).
+XLSX table contains logo of motifs. if
+                        '-x' is given, then ESDEG creates XSLX table.
+By default it isn't used
+  -R REPORT, --report REPORT
+                        Path to write interactive table with results in HTML format (path/to/report.html).
+HTML report contains logo
+                        of motifs. if '-r' is given, then ESDEG creates HTML report.
+By default it isn't used
   -p PARAMETER, --parameter PARAMETER
-                        Parameter estimated in test (enrichment or fraction),
+                        Parameter estimated in test (enrichment or fraction), default= enrichment
-                        default= enrichment
-  -r N, --regulated N   The parameter is used to choose up/down/all DEGs,
+  -r N, --regulated N   The parameter is used to choose up/down/all DEGs, default= all
-                        default= all
   -P PVALUE, --pvalue PVALUE
-                        The pvalue is used as threshold to choose DEGs,
+                        The pvalue is used as threshold to choose DEGs, default= 0.05
-                        default= 0.05
   -l LOG2FC_DEG, --log2fc_deg LOG2FC_DEG
-                        The absolute value of log2FoldChange used as threshold
-                        (L2FC_THR) to choose DEGs promoters (actual L2FC >=
+                        The absolute value of log2FoldChange used as threshold (L2FC_THR) to choose DEGs promoters (actual L2FC >=
                         L2FC_THR OR actual L2FC <= -L2FC_THR), default= 1.0
   -L LOG2FC_BACK, --log2fc_back LOG2FC_BACK
-                        The absolute value of log2FoldChange used as threshold
-                        (L2FC_BACK_THR) to choose background promoters
+                        The absolute value of log2FoldChange used as threshold (L2FC_BACK_THR) to choose background promoters
-                        (-L2FC_BACK_THR <= actual L2FC <= L2FC_BACK_THR),
+                        (-L2FC_BACK_THR <= actual L2FC <= L2FC_BACK_THR), default= log2(5/4)=0.321928...
-                        default= log2(5/4)=0.321928...
   -c CONTENT, --content CONTENT
-                        The maximal GC content difference between promoters of
-                        foreground and background in Monte Carlo algorithm.
+                        The maximal GC content difference between promoters of foreground and background in Monte Carlo algorithm.
                         Range of possible threshold [0.01 ..
 1.0].
-If
-                        threshold is equal to 1.0 then GC content is not taken
+If threshold is equal to 1.0 then GC content is not taken into
-                        into account.
-In this case (thr = 1.0) algorithm works
+                        account.
+In this case (thr = 1.0) algorithm works faster.
-                        faster.
 Default= 0.3.
 ``````

 #### Required arguments description